-- (1) Relationship Management HOW do you build and manage student and STAKEHOLDER relationships?
-HOW do you market, build, and manage relationships with students and STAKEHOLDERS to - acquire students and build market share including advocacy for environment protection; - · manage and enhance your brand image; - retain students, meet their requirements, and exceed their expectations in each stage of the student life cycle? - (2) CUSTOMER Access and Support HOW do you enable students and STAKEHOLDERS to seek information and support?
+- (1) Relationship Management HOW do you build and manage STUDENTS and STAKEHOLDERS relationships?
+HOW do you market, build, and manage relationships with STUDENTS and STAKEHOLDERS to - acquire STUDENTS and build market share; - · manage and enhance your brand image; - retain STUDENTS, meet their requirements, and exceed their expectations in each stage of the STUDENT life cycle? - (2) CUSTOMER Access and Support HOW do you enable STUDENTS and STAKEHOLDERS to seek information and support?
 HOW do you enable them to conduct business with you?
-What are your KEY means of student support and communication?
-How do they vary for different students, student groups, or market SEGMENTS, as appropriate?
-How do you - · determine your student's KEY support requirements, and - DEPLOY these requirements to all people and PROCESSES involved in CUSTOMER support? - (3) Complaint Management How do you manage student complaints?
-How do you resolve complaints promptly and EFFECTIVELY?
-How does your management of complaints enable you to recover your students' confidence, enhance their satisfaction and ENGAGEMENT, and avoid similar complaints in the future?
+What are your KEY means of STUDENT support and communication?
+How do they vary for different STUDENTS, STUDENT groups, or market SEGMENTS, as appropriate?
+How do you - · determine your STUDENT'S KEY support requirements, and - DEPLOY these requirements to all people and PROCESSES involved in CUSTOMER support? - (3) Complaint Management HOW do you manage STUDENT complaints?
+HOW do you resolve complaints promptly and EFFECTIVELY?
+HOW does your management of complaints enable you to recover your STUDENTS' confidence, enhance their satisfaction and ENGAGEMENT, and avoid similar complaints in the future?